Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Acknowledgements

 \section{Acknowledgements}

 JPL was supported by an NSERC Discovery Grant.
-KM was partially supported by Program for Promoting the reform of national universities (Kyushu University), Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan, World Premier International Research Center Initiative (WPI), MEXT, Japan, and JSPS Grant-in-Aid for Young Scientists (B) (No. JP17K14235).
-AT was partially supported by JSPS KAKENHI Grant Numbers JP18K13453, JP20H01820.
+KM was partially supported by Program for Promoting the reform of national universities (Kyushu University), Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan, World Premier International Research Center Initiative (WPI), MEXT, Japan, JSPS Grant-in-Aid for Young Scientists (B) (No. JP17K14235) and JSPS KAKENHI Grant Number JP21H01001.
+AT was partially supported by JSPS KAKENHI Grant Numbers JP18K13453, JP20H01820, JP21H01001.